Dolphinarium: Animal welfare

 Many animal welfare groups such as the World Animal Protection consider keeping dolphins in captivity to be a form of animal abuse.
 The main arguments are that dolphins do not have enough freedom of movement in pools, regardless of pool size, (in the wild, dolphins swim hundreds of miles every day) and do not get enough stimulation.
 Dolphins often show repetitive behavior in captivity and sometimes become aggressive towards other animals or people.
 In some cases, the behavior of dolphins in captivity also results in their own death.

 The lifespan of dolphins in captivity is another subject of debate.
 Research has shown that there is no significant difference between wild and captive survival rates for bottlenose dolphins.
 This does not, however, reflect a global state of affairs: for example, bottlenose dolphins in captive facilities in Jamaica suffer from extremely high mortality rates.

 Some scientists suggest that the "unusually high" intelligence of dolphins means that they should be recognized as "non-human persons".
 In 2013, the Indian Ministry of Environment and Forests prohibited the captivity of dolphins on these grounds, finding it "morally unacceptable to keep them captive for entertainment purpose".

 Legal bans or restrictions relating to keeping cetaceans in captivity

+According to animal rights organizations that monitor the subject, the following jurisdictions have full or partial bans on keeping dolphins in captivity: Bolivia, Canada, Costa Rica, Croatia, Cyprus, Greece, Hungary, India, Slovenia, Switzerland, Turkey, and the American states California, New York, and South Carolina.
+Other countries have laws so restrictive that is virtually impossible to keep cetaceans in captivity: Brazil, Luxembourg, Nicaragua, Norway, and the United Kingdom.
+France tried to ban keeping or breeding cetaceans in captivity in 2017, but the ban was overturned on technical grounds by the Conseil d'État in 2018.
+On 29 September 2020, Environment Minister Barbara Pompili announced that France's three remaining dolphinariums would be closed within the next 7 to 10 years, and no new dolphinariums could be opened, and no new marine mammals could be bred or imported.